sorenhartmann/mlops_project/README.md

 The framework we will be using is [Transformers](https://github.com/huggingface/transformers). from the Pytorch Ecosystem.
 A pre-trained model provided by the repository will be used to perform NLP tasks such as feature extraction and prediction.

-Data is from the competition "Natural Language Processing with Disaster Tweets" found on [Kaggle](kaggle.com).It consists of the text from a tweet, a keyword from that tweet and the location where that tweet was sent from.
+Data is from the competition "Natural Language Processing with Disaster Tweets" found on [Kaggle](kaggle.com).
+It consists of the text from a tweet, a keyword from that tweet and the location where that tweet was sent from.

 If time we will submit our contribution to the Kaggle competition.